The Dallas LGBT Bar Association’s Board of Directors for 2024 is comprised of attorneys from a range of backgrounds and practice areas:

 Thomas, his partner Dustin, and their (very spoiled) dachshund Tootie live in Oak Lawn.
 He’s a self-described aviation geek, beer nerd, and has an appreciation for German cars.
 Thomas loves traveling, especially to Germany, Austria, and New York.

 James Joshua Dossey is an associate attorney at Duffee + Eitzen.
 Following his undergraduate B.A. in Journalism from Baylor University (“Sic’em”), he enlisted in the Army as a 27D Paralegal Specialist.
 Josh graduated from Southern Methodist University’s Dedman School of Law (“Pony Up”) and was admitted to the Texas State Bar in 2022.
 Josh practices family law focusing on contested and uncontested divorce, child custody issues, and complex property division.
+He also serves on the board of the LGBTQ+ Law Section of the State Bar of Texas.
 In his spare time, Josh serves on the executive board of Dallas Independent Volleyball Association and travels across North America to compete in tournaments.
 To recover, you will find Josh at the movies or re-reading Harry Potter.

 Monica is a senior attorney at Clark Hill where she advises sureties, contractors, and other construction and business clients in litigation and complex construction matters involving surety bonds, liens, construction defects, and related claims.
 Monica also has expertise in Texas residential construction laws.